kristopolous/js-copypasta/README.md

       });

       return {
-        ready: volusionDocReady;
+        ready: volusionDocReady
       };

-This code, which is an honest attempt, has a crucial error that leads to things sometimes not working.
+This code has a crucial error that leads to things sometimes not working.

-To understand the bug, let's look at the usage of this library where this invocation exists (called CB henceforth):
+To understand the bug, let's look at a usage of this library where this invocation exists (called CB henceforth):

       $(document).ready(function(){
         volusion.ready(function () { <<-- CB